 Dine at fabulous restaurants in Orange County, Virginia

-You can shop for plants at lunch, dine on that famous fried chicken, and indulge in a gourmet meal in Orange County and we did it all.
+You can shop for plants at lunch, dine on that famous fried chicken, and indulge in a gourmet meal and we did it all as there are plenty of places to eat in Orange County.

 It started as a tree nursery, then expanded to add a shop and café, pick-your-own farm and wedding venue.
 The Market at Grelen is a fantastic place to have lunch, browse for items in the extensive gift shop and then pick your own fruit from the orchards.
 Oh, and there are also close to four miles of hiking trails.